TransistorSmoke/royal-stash/README.md

 ![Image](https://github.com/user-attachments/assets/f3257c69-81cb-457d-9016-209e70663332)
 ![Image](https://github.com/user-attachments/assets/b609c959-9938-487f-92a3-199624afcadd)

-This is what I came up with after learning React's Context API, hooks + custom hooks.
+This is what I came up with after learning React's Context API, hooks + custom hooks, routing and style modules.

 There is this `return & earn` initiative here in Australia where selected recyclables such as bottles, cans and (milk or juice) box can be returned to specific return points.
 10c per item can be refunded.